PELAB-LiU/JunoBench_construct/README.md

 # JunoBench Source Code Repository

-This repository is the source code repository for our paper "*JunoBench: A Benchmark Dataset of Crashes in Python Machine Learning Jupyter Notebooks*" which constructs a benchmark dataset of crashes in Python ML notebooks, with a balanced coverage of a broad range of popular ML libraries, and coverage of notebook-specific out-of-order execution issues.
+This is the source code repository for our paper "*JunoBench: A Benchmark Dataset of Crashes in Python Machine Learning Jupyter Notebooks*" which constructs a benchmark dataset of crashes in Python ML notebooks, with a balanced coverage of popular ML libraries.
+It also covers notebook-specific out-of-order execution issues.

-The constructed benchmark - JunoBench can be found here:
+The constructed benchmark - JunoBench can be found on [Hugging Face](https://huggingface.co/datasets/PELAB-LiU/JunoBench).

-The link to the paper:
+The link to the paper: [todo]

 ## Data collection